rsapkf/rsapkf-site/src/articles/current-note-taking-setup/current-note-taking-setup.md

 - Public Notes:

   Again, I just have a folder with a bunch of Markdown files that I write my notes in.
 I currently publish these notes [here](https://rsapkf.github.io/notes) and use [Docusaurus](https://github.com/facebook/Docusaurus) for generating the website and [GitHub Pages](https://pages.github.com) for deployment.

   These notes consist small snippets of code, shell scripting and programming tips, Linux commands that I frequently use, IRC commands that I tend to forget all the time, etc. Essentially, these are little pieces of random information for personal use that aren't tied to me personally or summaries of books I read and that I think someone will benefit from reading.

 - Private Notes:

   This is where my most personal data and notes reside.
 I use an open-source note-taking service called [Standard Notes](https://github.com/standardnotes/) for this.
-This provides automatic end-to-end encryption for my notes, free sync across my devices and the "Extended" tier has some amazing features like Code editor, vim mode, spreadsheet, etc. I don't pay for anything I use right now but this is a service (besides a VPN) that I'd happily pay for if I was in a position to do so.
-They have a [web app](https://github.com/standardnotes/web) that I open in a new browser window when I am reading an information-dense piece on the internet or non-fiction books.
+This provides automatic end-to-end encryption for my notes, free sync across my devices and the "Extended" tier has some amazing features like Code editor, vim mode, spreadsheet, etc. They have a [web app](https://github.com/standardnotes/web) that I open in a new browser window when I am reading an information-dense piece on the internet or non-fiction books.
 And they also have clients for Linux and other OSes.
 Their free tier has all the core features that I need.
 It is privacy focused, lightweight, has a simple intuitive interface and is a breeze to write my notes on.

   On my phone, I use Standard Notes for both public and private notes that I can later sort out on my computer.